bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 to conduct iterative model selection and utilize regularization based methods to identify the best working model.

-Our dataset is consisted of state level annual observations of the following variables: number of black male prisoners (bmprison), alcohol consumption per capita (alcohol), AIDS mortality (aidscapita), average household income (income), unemployment rate (ur), share of the population in poverty (poverty), share of the population which is African American (black) and share of the population which is 15 to 19 years old (perc1519).
+This dataset contains observations of various prisons across all the states in the country from 1985 to 2000.
+So the variable year is continuous over the 15 year period.
+With the races primarily divided into black and white, this dataset deals with various factors that could possibly contribute to crime and the share of African American population in the state of Texas.
+In light of this, variables like alcohol consumption per capita (alcohol), aids mortality (aidscapita), average household income (income), unemployment rate (ur), share of the population in poverty (poverty), share of the population which is African American (black) and the share of the population which is 15 to 19 years old (perc1519) were considered.
+Since we were looking at increased incarceration among the black male population with prison capacity increase, number of black male prisoners (bmprison) was our dependent variable.

 RESULTS
 -------